BoyeGuillaume/hyperion/docs/formalism.typ

   Given a function $f in bb(F)$, made of basic blocks $B = {b_1, ..., b_m}$, we say that a basic block $b_j$ is *reachable* from a basic block $b_i$ if there exists a path from $b_i$ to $b_j$ in the control flow graph $"CFG"(f)$.
 ]

-// #pagebreak()
-// We attach to each function a series of `assertions`.
-Those assertions can be understand as formal theorems about the function.
-Those
-// assertions linked with a series of *meta-instructions* that do not contribute to the actual execution of the function.

-// _Meta-instructions_ can be understand as *hints* given to the optimizer about potential transformations that can be applied to the function.
-// Those assertions are always either
-// 1.
-Attached at the *beginning* of the function, in which case they are called *pre-conditions*, unlike standard assertions they provide conditions
-//   for which the proof is valid.
-// 2.
-Attached at the *end* of the function, in which case they are called *post-conditions*, unlike standard assertions they provide guarantees about the function output.
-// 3.
-Internal to the function, in which case they are always attached to a certain *block* and are called *invariants*, those provide guarantees
-//   about the state of the function at a certain point.

 == State of optimization -- A Simple Example
 Suppose we have the following function